Things to Do in Meghalaya

 One significant cultural hub, not only in Meghalaya but in the entire north east, is the ancient Don Bosco Museum.
 This hexagonal-shaped museum is one of the greatest in the region’s north east.
 The seven floors of the museum correspond to the seven north-eastern states.
 You can get a peek of the seven north-eastern Indian states’ rich culture, history, art, and heritage at this museum.
 The museum is home to a wonderful collection of artwork, sculptures, and artefacts.
 The museum also has a meeting room, a media room, and a sizable cultural library.
 This is the ideal location to learn about the seven northern sister states.

-The Mawlynnong Village
+Mawlynnong Village

 In addition to promoting eco-tourism, the village of Mawlynnong is referred to be the “cleanest village in Asia,” setting the bar for other Indian towns and cities.
 There are numerous benefits to visiting this village and taking in its greeneries adventures because it is also known as God’s Own Garden and has a 100% literacy rate.
 Make sure you visit soon and get to know the people there by talking to them or checking out their tribal way of life.
 To refresh yourself, you could also decide to visit Meghalaya’s greatest valleys and experience its untamed landscape.
 Along with providing you with the best views of Meghalaya’s ethereal beauty, the state of Meghalaya is home to several incredible resorts that will ensure your comfort during your visit.

-River Dawki
+Umngot River

 Meghalaya takes pride in having some of the cleanest water bodies in the world, with the Dawki River being just one example.
 It is also home to the cleanest village in all of Asia.
 One of the best things to do in Meghalaya is to row across one of the cleanest rivers in India, where you can see the bottom as you do so via the water’s perfect clarity.
 Your mind and soul will be captured by the emerald-green waves.

-Snake Stone
+26. See the Snake Stone

 The snake stone, located in Mahendraganj near the international border, is a truly extraordinary stone formation since it is an elongated reproduction of a snake that archaeologists unearthed in the village of Kawegre.
 The stone has a 20-foot snake-like shape.
 When building a road into their hamlet, the Kawegre inhabitants unintentionally dug on this snake stone.
 Stone idols and earthen pots were also found there by the people during the excavation.
 Nothing substantial regarding the history of this location can be said until it has been thoroughly excavated.
+Since this archaeological site in the South West Garo Hills is thought to have been a significant religious centre expelled from the powerful Brahmaputra in the fourth century AD, history has been completely rewritten.
+Only a small number of pilgrims, tourists, and students visit this location because it hasn’t been effectively promoted.
+It demands immediate awareness, acclaim, publicity, and investigation.

-Enjoy the Local Cuisine
+27. Enjoy the Local Cuisine

 Meghalaya is known for its unique cuisine, which may be broadly categorised under the Garo, Khasi, and Jaintia types of cooking.
 Meghalaya is known for its outstanding regional cuisine, which includes rice, stewed vegetables, curries, bamboo shoots, and meat.
 Meghalaya is known for its many delectable foods, some of which include Jadoh, Doh-Khlieh, Nakham Bitchi, Doh-Neiiong, Tungrymbai, Pudoh, and others.

-Chikong Naka
+28. Explore Chikong Naka

 It is 120 kilometres away from Williamnagar.
 In the centre of the Ildek River in Badaka village, there is a large rock with large hollows.
 The East Garo Hills’ most priceless rock is that one.
 It is a common folktale that this large rock is home to an abundance of fish, and that if somebody unintentionally touches the large rock that contains the fish, all of the fish in the river will vanish.
 People enjoy having picnics there and swimming in the lake.
 People can step from one boulder to the next because the area is completely filled with them.
 The locals come here to have fun and play around.

-Bike riding in Sohliya Village
+29. Bike Riding at Sohliya Village

 One of the best things to do in Meghalaya is to engage in the thrilling activity of mountain biking, which will also provide you the opportunity to see the breath-taking scenery of the Sohliya town.
 Enjoy yourself in the serenity of this small community, ride through the forested pathways, country trails, and lush green excursions, and discover more about the Khasi tribe as you savour a mouth-watering traditional meal amidst the surreal splendour of this sleepy town.